MayuraRane/BookBrowse/README.md

 ### Requirement 4 : New Releases published on Home page

-### Scenario:
+#### Scenario:

-As a User, I want to be able to view list of newly released books on the homepage so that I can get to know new books available.
+As a User, I want to be able to view list of newly released books on the homepage.

+### Requirement 5 : Post reviews and ratings

+#### Scenario:

+As a User, I want to post reviews and ratings for the book

+#### Assumptions

+A form is available to fill in the review for the book

 ## Team Members